Justice Dept files hate crimes charges against alleged Buffalo mass shooter Payton Gendron

 Prosecutors in the Western District of New York charged the 18-year-old White man with 26 counts of hate crimes and firearms offenses, some of which carry the possibility of the death penalty.

-According to the criminal complaint, "Gendron's motive for the mass shooting was to prevent Black people from replacing white people and eliminating the white race, and to inspire others to commit similar attacks."
+According to the criminal complaint, which was filed Wednesday, "Gendron's motive for the mass shooting was to prevent Black people from replacing white people and eliminating the white race, and to inspire others to commit similar attacks."

+The complaint details Gendron's movements from the grocery store parking lot into the building, where he allegedly fired at mostly Black patrons and a security guard.
+At one point, the complaint says he turned his gun toward another White man lying on the ground with an injured leg.
+Instead of shooting the victim, the alleged shooter merely said "sorry" and continued shooting elsewhere, the affidavit says.
+It went on to say that etched on the rifle used in the shooting allegedly were names of others who had committed similar atrocities and phrases including "Here's your reparations!" and "The Great Replacement."

+During the attack, investigators say survivors hid in a stock room, a conference room, a freezer and a dairy cooler.

 He's being charged with 10 counts of hate crime resulting in death, three counts involving bodily injury and attempt to kill, 10 counts of use of a firearm to commit murder and in retaliation to a crime of violence and three counts of use and discharge of a firearm during and in retaliation to a crime of violence.